pc7/react-sudoku/tasks.md

 [done] Implement a backtracking algorithm within the action creator to generate actualValues, instead of using placeholder numbers.
 The necessary impure randomisation means that this must be performed in an action creator, not the reducer.

-Move comments from original application where needed.
+[done] Move comments from original 2014 application where needed.

 [done] Randomly designate grid cells as hidden when grid is generated.
 Hidden cells have a 'userValue' property to hold the number that the user selects for the cell, and do not have their actualValue displayed in the user interface.